What is damping?

 Two primary aspects for defining damping are available in Abaqus:

-Structural damping (imaginary stiffness), used in frequency domain dynamics and in mode-based transient dynamics.
+Structural damping (imaginary stiffness), is used in frequency domain dynamics and in mode-based transient dynamics.

 How we can enter data for damping in Abaqus?